- Written by Dr.Mehmet Demircioglu

 The clinic should not sell certainty.
 It should explain what can be done, what needs medical clearance, what may need timing changes, and what would make surgery unsafe that day.

 It helps to understand the reason behind the decision.
 If we continue the medication, there should be a reason.
 If we pause it, there should be a reason.
 If we ask for medical clearance, that is not bureaucracy.
-It is a way to protect the patient before donor grafts are used.
+It is a way to protect you before donor grafts are used.